 In Victorian times, the square was a canal basin.
 Barges unloaded their goods here for transportation onwards to the homes and businesses of London.
 This aquatic history has been worked into the new design in the form of the four banks of fountains.

-The strong, simple design and the use of salvaged materials respond to the historic context and are a reminder of the site’s industrial past.
-Planting has been kept to a minimum to reflect the original industrial character of the Goods Yard.
+The strong, simple design and the use of salvaged materials are a reminder of the site’s industrial past.
+Planting has been kept to a minimum to reflect the original character of the Goods Yard.
 Townshend Landscape Architects designed the square, the fountains are designed and built by The Fountain Workshop and lighting design by Speirs + Major.

 Hold your event at Granary Square